discord-net/Discord.Net/docs/faq/basics/client-basics.md

 ## How do I get a message's previous content when that message is edited?

-If you need to do anything with messages (e.g. checking Reactions, checking the content of edited/deleted messages), you must set the [MessageCacheSize] in your [DiscordSocketConfig] settings in order to use the cached message entity.
+If you need to do anything with messages (e.g., checking Reactions, checking the content of edited/deleted messages), you must set the [MessageCacheSize] in your [DiscordSocketConfig] settings in order to use the cached message entity.
 Read more about it [here](xref:Guides.Concepts.Events#cacheable).